-FLOOR PLAN Originally designed in 1962 from 11 guest rooms, today’s Prospector Suite offers many design options, all of them with elegantly draped windows overlooking Denver’s financial district.
-Comprising the suite are the following meeting rooms in Denver.
+FLOOR PLAN The Prospector Suite was originally designed as 11 guests rooms.
+Today’s Prospector Suite offers many design options, all of them with elegantly draped windows overlooking Denver’s financial district.